 How to Apply for a New Permit or Renew an Existing MFU Permit

 Mobile food units that utilize propane must have an annual propane pressure test before the initial or renewal inspection.
+The propane pressure test provider must complete the Propane System Pressure Test Form in order to be valid.
+This form is available in the Helpful Documents below.
 MFUs currently permitted by the City that have grills, gas stoves, fryers, or other food equipment that can produce grease vapors, shall have a fire suppression system installed on the vent hood by August 1st, 2020.
 New Mobile Food Units shall meet this requirement before a mobile food unit permit can be issued.

 A new MFU application will need to be submitted in order to begin the renewal process.

 To apply for a food permit online follow the below link.
 You will need to create a new account if you do not already have one.
-When applying for the food permit insure that the jurisdiction selected isnot Hays County.
+When applying for the food permit insure that the jurisdiction selected is San Marcos not Hays County.

-Once a completed application has been submitted and payment has been made the MFU owner will be contacted by the fire marshal's office to set up the inspection.
-New units will be inspected at 1250 Wonder World Dr and renewal inspections will be done on site.
+Once a completed application has been submitted and payment has been made the MFU owner will be contacted by the fire prevention office to set up the inspection.
+If you have completed your application and have not received a call for an appointment within 2 business days you may contact the fire prevention office at (512) 805-2600 or firstname.lastname@example.org.
+New units will be inspected at 850 Barnes Dr Ste 130 and renewal inspections will be done at the unit's current site.